FluffyPira/picture-bot/README.md

-# Picture Bot v 1.1
+# Picture Bot v 1.2

+Updated for twitter_ebooks version 3+
 A deployable twitter bot that solely exists to post pictures of things to the internet.
 Uses Mispy's [Twitter_Ebooks](https://github.com/mispy/twitter_ebooks) gem to run the bot, the script itself is based on Mispy's [Ebooks_example](https://github.com/mispy/ebooks_example) and modified to update with pictures only and none of the talky stuff.

 ## Usage: